HS-O/writeups/python/Make It Good/README.md

 b = [4,3,3,8,4,5,2].
 This array is not good yet, but we can see that the longest _good_ array ending at the last element 2 is [4,5,2], which gives a resulting non-decreasing array of [2,4,5].
 Since the _good_ array starts at element 4 which is at index 4, the length of the prefix we have to remove is 4 (because an array starts from 0).

+#### Pattern Recognition

+If we find out what defining features a _good_ array has, we can check for those to determine its length.
+During the actual contest I was extremely stressed (like every other contest), so I usually wouldn't be able to catch such details at a glance.
+In such cases, it really helps to write out a few simple cases and extrapolate from there.

+Listing out a few examples of _good_ arrays:<br/>
+[1,2,1]<br/>
+[3,2,2]<br/>
+[2,2,3]<br/>
+[2,3,4,4,2,1]<br/>
+[1,2,3,4,4,3,2,2,1]<br/>
+[5,25,26,1]<br/>
+[1,2,4,5]<br/>

+From these examples, it was clear that _good_ arrays were all in the form of a mountain (I made this up this isn't an actual term), where a mountain is defined by some length of non-decreasing elements followed by some other length of non-increasing elements.
+Note that these lengths can be 0, meaning that the array can be completely non-increasing/non-decreasing.
+In other words, the array goes up and down, just like a mountain.

+Because an array is in this form, it is also symmetrical, meaning that it will still be _good_ if reversed.
+What that means is that we can traverse from the back of it to the front, instead of traversing from front to back, because the end of the _good_ array is much more well defined than the beginning.

+From this analysis, we can identify 2 features of _good_ arrays:
+- In mountain form
+- Symmetrical